 Automotive Dealerships: Your Customers Dig Your Digital Experience

 Auto dealers matter more than ever.
 But to succeed, they need to combine a strong digital presence with a great customer experience at the physical dealership.
-That’s one of the major takeaways from a new study from Cox Automotive.
-According to the study, customer satisfaction is at an all-time high.
-At the same time, people are visiting fewer dealerships and relying more on digital to research and purchase cars.
+That’s one of the major takeaways from a new study from Cars.com.
+According to the study, consumer interest in buying vehicles is stronger than ever.
+At the same time, car shoppers want dealerships to deliver more frictionless experiences such as home-delivery and digital purchasing.
 We believe that embracing Reputation Experience Management is the key for auto dealers to operate successfully online and on the lot.

 The Headlines Heading into 2021

-- The customer journey continues to become more digital.
-According to Cox, people visit two dealerships as they shop for a car, down from 2.7 in 2016.
+- The customer journey continues to become more frictionless.
+According to Cars.com, 57% of car buyers conducted the bulk of their vehicle purchases online.
+Several opted for contactless home delivery from their local dealership.
+A study from Cox Automotive, showed people visit two dealerships as they shop for a car, down from 2.7 in 2016.
 Meanwhile, 64% of shoppers want more of the purchase process to happen online, compared to the last time they bought a vehicle.
 And 40% of buyers want to complete the sale online, up from 25% in 2017.